Hanged, drawn and quartered: Execution of the sentence

 The condemned were occasionally forced to watch as other traitors, sometimes their confederates, were executed before them.
-The priest James Bell was in 1584 made to watch as his companion, John Finch, was "a-quarter-inge."
+The priest James Bell was in 1584 made to watch as his companion, John Finch, was "a-quarter-inge".
 Edward James and Francis Edwardes were made to witness Ralph Crockett's execution in 1588, in an effort to elicit their co-operation and acceptance of Elizabeth I's religious supremacy before they were themselves executed.
 Normally stripped to the shirt with their arms bound in front of them, prisoners were then hanged for a short period, either from a ladder or cart.
 On the sheriff's orders the cart would be taken away (or if a ladder, turned), leaving the man suspended in mid-air.
 The aim was usually to cause strangulation and near-death, although some victims were killed prematurely, the priest John Payne's death in 1582 being hastened by a group of men pulling on his legs.
 Conversely, some, such as the deeply unpopular William Hacket (d.
 1591), were cut down instantly and taken to be disembowelled and normally emasculated—the latter, according to Sir Edward Coke, to "show his issue was disinherited with corruption of blood."

-A victim still conscious at that point might have seen his entrails burned, before his heart was removed and the body decapitated and quartered (chopped into four pieces).
-The regicide Major-General Thomas Harrison, after being hanged for several minutes and then cut open in October 1660, was reported to have leaned across and hit his executioner—resulting in the swift removal of his head.
+A victim still conscious at that point might have seen his entrails burned, before the body was decapitated and quartered (chopped into four pieces).
+The regicide Major General Thomas Harrison, after being hanged for several minutes and then cut open in October 1660, was reported to have leaned across and hit his executioner—resulting in the swift removal of his head.
 His entrails were thrown onto a nearby fire.
 John Houghton was reported to have prayed while being disembowelled in 1535, and in his final moments to have cried "Good Jesu, what will you do with my heart?"

 Executioners were often inexperienced and proceedings did not always run smoothly.
 In 1584, Richard White's executioner removed his bowels piece by piece, through a small hole in his belly, "the which device taking no good success, he mangled his breast with a butcher's axe to the very chine most pitifully."
 At his execution in January 1606 for his involvement in the Gunpowder Plot, Guy Fawkes managed to break his neck by jumping from the gallows.